File Copyright Online - File mutual Divorce in Delhi - Online Legal Advice - Lawyers in India

 Conclusion

-Hindu women's status was always subjected to male family members, which is one of the reason why the HAS was passed in 1956, the legislators didn't see the need to grant daughters rights to the father's property, because the idea of a daughter marrying into another family meant she shouldn't be entitled to anything from her father's estate.
-Due to 2005 amendment, the equality guaranteed through Indian Constitution was restored, and the provisions granted son and daughter in a JHF equal status.
+Hindu women's status was always subjected to male family members, which is one of the reasons why the Hindu Succession Act (HSA) was passed in 1956.
+Legislators did not see the need to grant daughters rights to the father's property, assuming that a daughter marrying into another family should not inherit from her father.
+The 2005 Amendment corrected this inequality, granting sons and daughters equal status in a Joint Hindu Family.

 1. Sastri Yagnapurushdasji vs Muldas Bhuradas Vaishya (1959) 61 BOMLR 1016